ModelCoderchannel/EulerProject/README.md

 ## Introduction

-You can fin the Euler project peroblem from the https://projecteuler.net/
+You can find the Euler project peroblem from the https://projecteuler.net/

 ## Features